What is Think Local Act Personal?

-Support for our work on co-production is provided by members of NCAG.
+Support for our work on co-production is provided by people with lived experience.

 Background to how the Partnership was formed

-TLAP followed on from Putting People First, a Department of Health programme run between 2007-10 aimed mainly at Local Authorities.
-A prime motivator for establishing the TLAP Partnership in 2011 was a conviction that, in addition to Local Authorities, people who use services, carers and social care providers also have a critical role to play in changing social care for the better.
-From the start, TLAP has been keen to engage with as wide a range of people and organisations as possible in order to provide strategic sector-wide leadership for personalisation.
+TLAP emerged from Putting People First, a Department of Health programme run between 2007-10, aimed at local authorities.
+A prime motivator for establishing the TLAP partnership in 2011 was a conviction that, in addition to local authorities, people who use services, carers and social care providers also have a critical role to play in changing social care for the better.
+TLAP engages with as wide a range of people and organisations as possible in order to provide strategic sector-wide leadership for personalisation.

 The original partner organisations voluntarily came together to develop and endorse Think Local Act Personal and additional organisations were approached to ensure good representation from across the sector.
 The criteria for becoming a partner are organisations or associations with national coverage, that fully endorse the principles of TLAP as set out in the partnership agreement and that are not covered by one of the existing umbrella group partners.

 How can new organisations who provide practical innovative solutions, and support services to address the challenges of implementing self-directed support apply for membership?